iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 52 | Propeller Motor Controller
 =================================================

+The Propeller Motor Controller is an open and closed loop controller designed to drive propeller loads.
+If given thrust coefficients, this controller can be commanded in units of thrust, seamlessly accepting values from flight controllers in their native units.
+An added benefit is the decoupling of flight controller gains from motor choice, propeller choice, battery level, and more.
+Thrust commands are fed into a PID velocity controller with a second order polynomial feed forward.
+This sits on top of a voltage controller, which compensates for varying input voltages.
+Finally, the core is a raw PWM controller.
+Any of the above controllers can be used by the user.

     .. table:: Propeller Motor Controller
         :widths: 8 18 15 10 5 50
         :class: tight-table